A skillful poet and singer/songwriter

 has passed away.
 Leonard Cohen has been a source of inspiration

 for a long time.
-His appearance in Gothenburg in 2012 was the fifth and last concert for me.
-At the later part of that performance people
+His open-air appearance in Gothenburg 2012 was the fifth and final concert for me.
+At the latter part of the performance people

-moved steadily towards the stage, which seemed to be welcomed by
+moved steadily closer towards the stage, which seemed to be welcomed by

 Cohen and the musicians.
 And it met no resistance from the guards.
 The crowd was a gentle one, and a sense of elated

-intimacy evolved immediately.
-I can't remember ever to "float" around with a greater
+intimacy evolved, paired with just a hint of very agreeable perfume.
+I can't remember ever to "float" with a greater

-sense of comfort amongst a crowd of strangers.
+sense of comfort within a crowd of strangers.

 The